PersonalGenomesOrg/open-humans-api/CONTRIBUTING.md

 If you have written some code that you would like us to merge into `OpenHumans/open-humans-api` [you can start a pull request](https://github.com/OpenHumans/open-humans-api/pulls) (PR).
 Some guidelines for these:
+- You should submit PRs from your own repository, ideally from a new feature-branch.
+To switch to one you can run `git checkout -b your_branch_name`.
+Do your edits, commit them, push them to your fork and then you can make a pull request to us.
 - If you are still working on a pull request please prefix the name of the pull request with `WIP` or `[WIP]` to state that it's a *Work In Progress*.
 - Once you think your pull request is ready to be merged edit the title and replace